mta1124-1629472/MSI-SCEWIN-GUI/.github/README.md

 ## Features

-- **🔍 Fuzzy Search**: Advanced search with typo tolerance and partial matching - find settings even with spelling errors or incomplete terms
 - **🔄 Integrated Import/Export**: Easily save and load BIOS settings directly to/from your system using SCEWIN
 - **⚡ Performance Optimized**: Lazy loading and pagination for handling large NVRAM files with hundreds of settings
 - **✅ Advanced Validation**: Multi-layer validation ensures safe changes with range checking and option validation